1 family, 2 countries, 3 borders: Children and youth expressions of transnational love in contested spaces of family separation

 I felt that my parents had abandoned me.
 11 years with no communication is very hard.
 But when I went back to my village my thoughts changed.
 It isn’t that they have forgotten or care less for me, but it’s that they live in very difficult conditions.
 Now I won’t say that they don’t care for me, I even thank them for the opportunity to study but, reducing communication gaps would help to increase my feeling of being one family again… (Dharghey, 20, Upper Dolpa).

-Similar to Dharghey’s emotional expressions, tears whelmed in 16-year-old Ketu’s eyes as he revealed that in the 10 years since he migrated to Kathmandu from his Trans-Himalayan village in Humla at the age of five, he had no visits or communication with his family.
+Similar to Dharghey’s emotional expressions, tears whelmed in 16-year-old Ketu’s eyes as he revealed that in the ten years since he migrated to Kathmandu from his Trans-Himalayan village in Humla at the age of 5, he had no visits or communication with his family.
 The trans-Himalayas (regions bordering and/or close to Tibet) consist of some of the most remote villages in the world.
 These regions have faced many forms of involuntary migration to date which result in long-term family separation across borders and the straining of emotional relationships between family members.

 My ongoing research traces transmigration experiences of children and youth since 2010 which engages with their emotional (dis)connections when transitioning through different ‘life course stages’ and their personal articulations of emotions such as love.
-A major cause of emotional fragmentation of families across trans-Himalayan households was the Maoist insurgency (from 1996-2006).
+A major cause of emotional fragmentation of families across trans-Himalayan households was the Maoist insurgency (from 1996 to 2006).
 Many participants acknowledged that the Maoists trying to recruit one child from each household in many rural villages encouraged parents to send their children to boarding schools in Kathmandu, the capital of Nepal, to avoid recruitment.
 Nevertheless, even though children were safe in boarding schools, with the simultaneous advantage of access to urban education, the time participants stayed away from their rural homes and families often lasted over a decade with little to no contact.

 That day was strange and unexpected for me.
 My father looked almost the same as before, but my mother really aged… They took me to a monastery one hour away to meet me [sic] brother.
 He was studying in Kathmandu for the past eight years and I didn’t know!
 He called me brother, but I told him not to as it felt strange… My parents gave me an aunt’s number in Kathmandu, but I told them from today don’t contact me yet… It isn’t that I don’t love them, but I can’t relate and communicate with them properly in Tibetan anymore… it will take time to heal… (Ketu, 16, Humla).